Udarthegreat/My-ideas/UI_bits.md

 ## area

-This creates an area for content to go in for responsive design, it uses css grid to create a 1x1 grid (so a single cell), it has no effect on the how the site is rendered, it just makes things more clear, though it helps with responsivity because css grids are really good at resizing content and fitting to the given area. the css class `inside` creates a class for the element on the inside of the grid though because it is 1X1 it is automatically placed in the right one so it usually is not needed though I created it just in case it ever is needed.
+This creates an area for content to go in for responsive design, it uses CSS grid to create a 1x1 grid (so a single cell), it has no effect on the how the site is rendered, it just makes things more clear, though it helps with responsivity because CSS grids are really good at resizing content and fitting to the given area. the CSS class `inside` creates a class for the element on the inside of the grid though because it is 1X1 it is automatically placed in the right one so it usually is not needed though I created it just in case it ever is needed.

  **CSS**